svenkv/El-PONG/README.md

-# El-PONG
+# PONG DONG
 A shitty version of pong

-Go to text_game and open index.html to play
+go to https://svenkv.github.io/text_game/ to play